FuelLabs/fuels-rs/docs/src/calling-contracts/multicalls.md

 {{#include ../../../examples/contracts/src/lib.rs:submit_response_multicontract}}
 ```

-This approach enables us to use a [Retry mechanism](../retry-configuration/retry-mechanism.md) for submitting and acquiring values.

 ## Output values

 To get the output values of the bundled calls, you need to provide explicit type annotations when saving the result of `call()` or `simulate()` to a variable: